nislab/passive-radiometer-trace-data/README.md

 ---------------------
 # Data Format

-The matricies consist of the following
+The matrices consist of the following

 * bstoretb - the brightness data, confirming that the statellite radiometer is active in that point in time; the units vary depending on the sensor in question
 * bstorelat - the radiometer footprint latitudinal position